Productive Capacities Index

 It builds on UNCTAD’s long-standing work on productive capacities, which are essential for generating inclusive and sustained economic growth and achieving sustainable development.

-The PCI covers 194 economies for the period 2000-2022.
-The set of productive capacities and their specific combinations are mapped across 42 indicators.
-This makes our PCI multidimensional in its analytical abilities.
+The PCI covers 195 economies for the period 2000-2024.
+The set of productive capacities and their specific combinations are mapped across 43 indicators.
+This makes the PCI multidimensional in its analytical abilities.

-The PCI was developed in response to the ECOSOC resolution (E/RES/2017/29), encouraging UNCTAD “to pursue its methodological work to measure progress in and identify obstacles to the development of productive capacities in developing countries”.
+The PCI was developed in response to a resolution by the United Nations Economic and Social Council (ECOSOC), (E/RES/2017/29), encouraging UNCTAD “to pursue its methodological work to measure progress in and identify obstacles to the development of productive capacities in developing countries”.

 What are productive capacities?